forumone/gesso/README.md

 ### Pattern Lab installation

-The included Grunt tasks assume that an instance of the Drupal standard edition of Pattern Lab and the Gesso Twig starter kit are installed in a subdirectory of the theme called 'pattern-lab'.
+The included Grunt tasks look for an instance of the Drupal standard edition of Pattern Lab and the Gesso Twig starter kit in a subdirectory of the theme called 'pattern-lab'.
+The Grunt build task will skip building Pattern Lab if this directory is not found.

 To install Pattern Lab, run the following Composer command in the theme directory.

 ```
 $ composer create-project pattern-lab/edition-drupal-standard pattern-lab